hkadam/imdb/README.md

 and rottentomatoes_output.txt as data required for testing.

 1. rest_client gem is added to do GET request get json response
-2. json gem is added to comvert the output and save in Json format.
+2. json gem is added to convert the output and save in Json format.
 3. The .rspec file is used for setting output format.
 4. The helper.rb has all the methods.